 - Chopped tomato

 - Hot sauce

 - Vegan sour cream

-- In a soup pot over medium heat, sauté the onion, garlic and red bell pepper in ¼ cup water until softened, about 5-6 minutes.
-Add water as necessary to prevent sticking.
+- In a soup pot over medium heat, sauté the onion and garlic in ¼ cup water until soft and translucent, about 5 to 6 minutes.

-- Add black beans, tomatoes and vegetable broth.
+- Add the black beans, tomatoes and vegetable broth.
 (Start with 3 cups of broth, you can add more later if you like a thinner soup).
-Bring to a boil.
-Reduce heat to medium-low and simmer 15-20 minutes.
+Increase heat to high to bring to a boil, then reduce heat to medium-low and simmer 15 to 20 minutes.

 - Serve hot with the toppings of your choice.